nvdaaddons/DevGuide/readme.md

 ### The NVDA Community Add-ons website and code repository ###

-To download or learn more about various add-ons created by NVDA users, visit [NvDA Community Add-ons website][5].
+To download or learn more about various add-ons created by NVDA users, visit [NVDA Community Add-ons website][5].
 You can browse currently available add-ons, view add-ons under development and read add-on development guidelines.

 For developers seeking to explore actual code which powers add-ons, you can visit [NVDA Community Add-ons code repository][6] hosted at Bitbucket.
 To contribute your code, you may either create a Bitbucket acount, then ask on the NVDA Add-ons list to be invited to the NVDA Add-on Team or send an email to the maintainer of the add-on you wish to contribute.
 NVDA Add-on Team uses [Git][7] for version control.